 Spring split: Midwest enjoys 70s and 80s while Northeast battles cold

-Warm air will surge into the Midwest with highs in the 70s and 80s this week with some rebound in temperatures coming to the Northeast after the freeze.
+Warm air will surge into the Midwest with highs in the 70s and 80s this week with some rebound in temperatures coming to the Northeast following Tuesday's freeze.
 However, chill will quickly return to New England.

 Bernie Rayno breaks down what to expect for the NFL Draft later this week in Pittsburgh, Pennsylvania.

-As the Northeast shivers into Tuesday night, warmer air building over the Plains on Monday will expand across the Midwest through Tuesday and Wednesday.
+As the Northeast shivered through Tuesday night, warmer air built over the Plains on Monday and will expand across the Midwest through Wednesday.
 Some warming is in store for the Northeast as well, but it will pale in comparison to last week and will be significantly limited in New England.

 Temperatures across much of the Midwest will trend 10-20 degrees above the historical average this week, based on the most recent 30-year period.

-Temperatures will rebound to near 70 on Monday and then climb into the 80s Tuesday through Thursday in St. Louis, ahead of showers and thunderstorms later in the week.
+Temperatures rebounded to 66 on Monday and will climb into the 80s through Thursday in St. Louis, ahead of showers and thunderstorms later in the week.

 Some storms across the Plains and the Mississippi Valley will be severe.

-Farther east, temperatures in Pittsburgh will surge by about 40 degrees in roughly 12 hours on Tuesday.
-After a frosty morning low of 28, readings will climb into the 50s and 60s by the afternoon.
+Farther east, temperatures in Pittsburgh surged by 40 degrees in roughly 12 hours on Tuesday.
+After a frosty morning low of 29, readings climbed to 69 degrees in the afternoon.

 Some warmer air is moving into the mid-Atlantic coast and southern New England, but it will be cut short by a new push of chilly air from Canada and the Atlantic later this week.

-In New York City, after another high in the 50s on Tuesday, temperatures will rebound to the low 60s Wednesday and then near 70 on Thursday.
+In New York City, after another day with a high in the 50s on Wednesday, temperatures will rebound to the mid-70s on Thursday.
 However, to close out the week, highs may not rise above the 50s on Friday and Saturday as another push of chilly air arrives.

 Longtime New England residents know that consistently warm spring days are uncommon.
 The warmest day this week will likely be Thursday, with highs ranging from the 50s to the low 60s.